N7ghtm4r3/Equinox-Compose/documd/SessionManager.md

                 serverOfflineMessage = "server_currently_offline_message",
                 serverOfflineMessageIcon = /* you can customize the icon if needed */ noInternetConnectionMessage = "no_internet_message",
-                noInternetConnectionIcon = /* you can customize the icon if needed */ )
+                noInternetConnectionIcon = /* you can customize the icon if needed */, hasBeenDisconnectedAction = {
+                    // the action to execute when the user has been disconnected }
+            )

             // then invoke the App method to launch the application